keithrbennett/rexe/README.md

 [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) for your command line use.
 You could use different load files for different projects, domains, or contexts, and define aliases or one line scripts to give them meaningful names.
-For example, if I wrote code to work with Ansible and put it in `~/projects/ansible-tools/rexe-ansible.rb`, I could define an alias in my startup script:
+For example, if you had Ansible helper code in `~/projects/ansible-tools/rexe-ansible.rb`, you could define an alias in your startup script:

 ```
 ➜  ~   alias rxans="rexe -l ~/projects/ansible-tools/rexe-ansible.rb $*"
 ```
-...and then I would have an Ansible DSL available for me to use by calling `rxans`.
+...and then you would have an Ansible DSL available for me to use by calling `rxans`.

 In addition, since you can also call `pry` on the context of any object, you can provide a DSL in a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) (shell)